How clean is clean, and how does this affect my degreasing equipment choices?

 - Can the machine clean itself automatically?

-- What is the cost of automatic cleaning option versus the cost of labour, H&S requirements, and lost production to do this task manually?
+- What is the cost of the automatic cleaning option versus the cost of labour, H&S requirements, and lost production to do this task manually?